 One parent wrote, “We are so thankful for the Mental Health Copay Assistance Program making it possible for our family to receive counseling so important to our everyday lives and ability to function in a healthy way.
 We would not be able to afford that without the Mental Health Copay Assistance Program, so we are very grateful!”

 A therapist serving a MHCA client wrote, “The Mental Health Copay Assistance Program allows my client to continue consistent counseling for her overall mental health and improvement of relationships.
 Her growth and healthy outcome will allow her to give back to her community as she lives a more full and vibrant life.”

-LOHF provided five Continuing Medical Education (CME) trainings last year to equip primary care providers and others to elevate the mental well-being of youth and children.
+Touchstone Foundation provided 4 Continuing Medical Education (CME) trainings last year to equip local primary care providers and others to elevate the mental well-being of youth and children.
 These were:

 We continued our investment in the development of NavWell with $88,500 last year.
 NavWell helps primary care providers screen, refer, and manage mental healthcare for youth and children.

 In 2019, Touchstone Foundation helped 23 Lancaster County nurses with a total of $51,980 in scholarships.